-The standard legal marketing agency engagement looks like this: you sign a contract, you start getting monthly retainer invoices for somewhere between $2,000 and $5,000, and thirty days later you receive a PDF.
-The PDF has charts.
-Impressions, clicks, CTR, cost per click.
-A section near the end called "Takeaways."
+The standard legal marketing agency engagement looks like this: you sign a contract, you start getting monthly retainer invoices, and thirty days later you receive a PDF.
+The PDF has charts, impressions, clicks, CTR, cost per click, and a section near the end called "Takeaways."
 Once a quarter, someone from the agency gets on a call with you and explains what the numbers mean.

-This is the structure that the majority of solo and small-firm attorneys operate under when they're running paid advertising.
+Many firms operate inside some version of this structure when they run paid advertising.
 It has persisted for a long time, and there are real reasons why.
-But it has some fundamental problems worth understanding before you sign the next contract.
+But the structure has problems firms should understand before signing the next contract.

 Why It Persists

 Running Google Ads effectively is genuinely hard.
-There is a real craft to keyword research — understanding the difference between "personal injury lawyer," "personal injury attorney near me," and "car accident lawyer free consultation," and knowing which of those terms converts at what volume in your specific market.
+There is a real craft to keyword research: understanding the difference between "personal injury lawyer," "personal injury attorney near me," and "car accident lawyer free consultation," and knowing which of those terms converts at what volume in your specific market.
 Quality Score optimization requires understanding how Google evaluates ad relevance, expected click-through rate, and landing page experience.
-Negative keywords alone — the list of terms you actively exclude so your ads don't show for "lawyer jobs" or "law school" — take months to build if you're doing it right.
+Negative keywords alone, the list of terms you actively exclude so your ads do not show for "lawyer jobs" or "law school," take months to build if you are doing it right.

-The "we handle everything" pitch from an agency is genuinely appealing when your alternative is becoming an expert in a complex platform while also practicing law.
+The "we handle everything" pitch from an agency is genuinely appealing when the alternative appears to be becoming an expert in a complex platform while also practicing law.
 But a significant portion of that bundle is operational work firms can handle better with the right system.
-That's not a fake value proposition.
 The expertise is real.
-The problem isn't the service — it's the structure.
+The problem is not the service.
+It is the structure.

 Where the Incentives Break Down